-I additionally call your attention to the UN Guiding Principles on Business and Human Rights, which apply to all states and recognize their existing obligations to respect, protect and fulfil human rights.

-Guiding Principle 1 outlines the duty of states to "protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises."
-Guiding Principle 2 encourages this protection to be made extraterritorial, calling on states to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations."
+I additionally call your attention to the UN Guiding Principles on Business and Human Rights, which outlines the responsibility of business enterprises to ensure human rights throughout their activities and business relationships, and recognizes the obligation of states to guarantee that this occurs as part of their broader obligation to respect, protect and fulfil human rights.
+Guiding principle 1 outlines the duty of states to "protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises."
+Guiding principle 2 encourages this protection to be made extraterritorial, calling on states to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations."